 - Then, heat the tawa or pan and melt butter on it.
-Sprinkle some pav bhaji masala (optional step).
+Sprinkle some pav bhaaji masala (optional step).
 Then fry the pav from both the sides.
-Serve it with bhaji.

-To serve pav bhaji
+To serve it

 - Dish out the ladlefull of bhaji on a serving plate and top it with a blob of butter and coriander leaves.

 - Cups and spoons measure used in the recipe are as per the American standard.

-- Adjust the consistency of the pav bhaji gravy as per your liking.
+- Adjust the consistency of the bhaji gravy as per your liking.
 Some like it dry and some like it to be with gravy.
 So go on ahead and add water accordingly to the gravy.

 - If you wish to make bhaji in oil, you can surely go ahead with it.
-However, the authentic taste of the pav bhaji from the streets of mumbai can be achieved only when cooked in butter.
+However, the authentic taste of the paav bhaji from the streets of mumbai can be achieved only when cooked in butter.